ThatOpen/engine_docs/docs/api/classes/components.Component.md

 • `Abstract` **enabled**: `boolean`

 Whether this component is active or not.
-The behaviour can vary depending on the type of component (e.g. a disabled dimension tool will stop creating dimensions, while a disabled camera will stop moving.
+The behaviour can vary depending on the type of component.
+E.g. a disabled dimension tool will stop creating dimensions, while a disabled camera will stop moving.
 A disabled component will not be updated automatically each frame.

 #### Defined in

-types/component.ts:18
+components/types/component.ts:19

 ___